-EXPEREINCE EVERYDAY LIFE IN 19TH CENTURY FRESNO COUNTY - The General Store
+EXPERIENCE EVERYDAY LIFE IN 19TH CENTURY FRESNO COUNTY - The General Store

 This store, originally located in Waterford, Michigan, was the first building Henry Ford brought to Greenfield Village.
-From 1882 to 1888, storekeeper J. R. Jones sold products like coffee, sugar, fabric, and shoes here.
-The store also served as a community gathering place, for customers to exchange news, socialize, and pick up mail.
+From 1882 to 1888, storekeeper J. R. Jones sold products like coffee, sugar, fabric and shoes here.
+The store also served as a community-gathering place for customers to exchange news, socialize and pick-up mail.

 A store, very much like the one in the video, stood on the Fruit Vale Estate located in Fresno County where Kearney Park is now.
 Workers on the Estate relied on the Vineyard Store for almost all of their shop needs.
 They lived on the Estate and were not generally able to travel the nine miles to Fresno.
 The building also housed a post office.
 Click on the photo below to take a closer look.

 Photo Credit: Exterior of Kearney Vineyard Cash Store.
 Fruit Vale Estate staff pictured with M. Theo Kearney, circa 1905.
 Fresno County Historical Society Archives.